Stocks fall with tech shares; dollar touches lowest since late February

 Fed Vice-Chair Richard Clarida on Monday pointed to the weak April jobs report as proof of lingering weakness in the economy.

 Telecommunications shares lost ground, while retailers mostly gained.
-Walmart Inc (WMT.N), the world's biggest retailer, raised its full-year earnings forecast.
-AT&T Inc (T.N) added to declines from Monday, when it said it would cut its dividend payout ratio.
+Walmart Inc, the world’s biggest retailer, raised its full-year earnings forecast.
+AT&T Inc added to declines from Monday, when it said it would cut its dividend payout ratio.

 Concern over the Israel-Palestinian conflict added to investor unease, Krosby said.